lynnlangit/aws-for-bioinformatics/1_Setup_AWS_account-KELLY/3_Setup_AWS_Role-based_Security.md

 # Setup AWS IAM Role-based Security

 ### Why do this
- - Learn how to secure your AWS project resources (Virtual machine instances, S3 storage buckets,...)
+ - Learn how to secure your AWS project resources (virtual machine instances, S3 storage buckets,...)
  - Learn how to secure your analysis data via assigned access permissions and/or data encryption

 ### What is this